wdawson/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ---
 layout: docs_page
 title: Okta API Release Notes
-excerpt: Summary of changes to the Okta API since Release 2017.45
+excerpt: Release Note for 2017.47: Bug fix to partial profile update
 ---

-## Okta API Release Notes for Release 2017.46
+## Okta API Release Notes for Release 2017.47

-These release notes summarize the changes since 2017.45.
+These release notes summarize the changes since 2017.46.
 Dates for preview and production release are the earliest possible release date.
 Always check your org to verify the release version.

 ### API Bug Fix

-The following bug fix is available now on preview orgs, and will be available on production orgs starting November 28, 2017:
+The following bug fix will be available on preview orgs starting November 21, and will be available on production orgs starting November 28, 2017:

-* After updating a user with a POST to `/user/{userId}`, HAL links would not be included in the response body.
-(OKTA-145195)
+* A partial profile update (POST `/api/v1/users/ {userId}`) incorrectly required that `login` be specified in the `profile`.
+(OKTA-145770)

 ### Does Your Org Have This Change Yet?

-To verify the current release for an org, click the **Admin** button and check the footer of the Dashboard page.
+To verify the current release for an org, check the footer of the Dashboard page.
+If necessary, click the **Admin** button to navigate to your dashboard.

 {% img release_notes/version_footer.png alt:"Release Number in Footer" %}